Jewelry Making Tools: An Introduction

 Some tools you’ll have to buy.
 Others you could potentially make.
 The links in the lists for specific jewelry making tools below will take you to articles that explain their use in depth.

-Not having the proper tools won’t inhibit your creativity, but it may cause you problems in constructing your designs.
-In the long run, spending money on cheap tools will cause you frustration.
-Look for well-made tools, maybe not top of the line, but close.
-Take the time to carefully choose your tools.
-Even if you never use them for making jewelry again, they can be used for plenty of other projects.
+A lack of proper tools won't inhibit your creativity.
+However, it may cause problems when you try to construct your designs.
+In the long run, spending money on cheap tools will just lead to frustration.
+Look for well-made tools — not necessarily the top-of-the-line, but as close as you can afford.
+Take the time to choose your tools carefully.
+Even if you never use them for making jewelry again, many of these tools have other uses.

 - Needle files